gedge-platform/gs-linkhq/README.md

 # GS-LinkHQ

 `GS-LinkHQ` is a reinforcement learning based agent that generates policy for both computation offloading and distributed caching in the [`GEdge-Platform`](https://github.com/gedge-platform/gedge-platform).
-It also provides policy for horizontal (between cloud edge and neighbor cloud edge) and vertical  (between cloud edge and core cloud) collaborative.
+It also support policy for horizontal (between cloud edge and neighbor cloud edge) and vertical  (between cloud edge and core cloud) collaborative.

 ![policy_gen_workflow](./docs/policy_gen_workflow.png)